Katikistan/Notes/CompSys - Recap.md

 - run in same address as the calling process (changes are reflected)
 - have own thread context: ID, SP, PC, general purpose registers, condition codes
 - can access “critical memory” must be handled with semaphores (mutexes) and / or condition variables
-## Virtual memory
-- split the address in its components VPO, VPN, and then split the VPN in index and tag
-- bits of the VPO = log2(pageSize)
-- bits of VPN = bit streng uden offset, så index og tag
-- bits of set = log2(#sets) bits of VPN
-- bits of Tag = rest of vpn

-- look up in TLB with index and set
-- if the tag exists AND the valid bit is set it is a hit, otherwise a miss.
-- if no hit in TLB look in page table , with VPN
-- if VPN exits AND the valid bit is set hit, otherwise page fault and a new page must be brought from memory
 ## Fork
 print rælkkefølger?
 (fork() == 0) - det er kun barnet der kan der kan kører inde i if statement